 Our light duty zinc plated thimbles can also be used outdoors, but it’s important to be aware that a zinc coating is thinner than a hot dipped galvanized coating, so the thimble may exhibit signs of rust earlier than a hot dipped galvanized thimble, this is especially true in environments where the thimble will be exposed to rain or snow, or in salt air or salt water environments.

 Thimbles can be used in conjunction with cable and rope to form rigging assemblies.
 The most important thing to consider when doing so, is making sure that the thimble is sized properly and securely fastened in the eye of the cable that is being used.
 If the thimble is too loose in the eye, it can fall out or rotate, and if it is undersized or grossly oversized, connections to other properly sized rigging fittings can become difficult.

 When sizing the thimble to cable, it’s important to size the thimble to the actual size of the cable that you are using with it.
 For example, if you are using 1/4" uncoated cable, use a 1/4" thimble.

-The size of vinyl coated cable can be confusing because some manufacturers measure different vinyl coated cable diameters.
+The size of vinyl coated cable can be confusing because some manufactures measure different vinyl coated cable diameters.
 E-Rigging lists vinyl coated cable by the cable diameter, so the vinyl coating diameter adds a little thickness.
 The finished or final cable diameter is listed on the product pages of E-Rigging’s website.
 It typically coincides with the next size larger thimble.
 For example, if you are using 3/16" vinyl coated cable that is coated to 1/4" diameter, you’d want to use a 1/4" thimble.